WebOfTrustInfo/btcr-hackathon-2019/README.md

 ## Welcome to the 2019 BTCR Hackathon

+This remote hackathon is August 5-9, 2019.
+Details below.

 ## What is BTCR?

 Our medium article [BTCR Method Updates](https://medium.com/@kimdhamilton/btcr-did-method-updates-d0fd14386139) has a summary of the BTCR (Bitcoin Reference) DID (Decentralized Identifier) method, progress so far, and next steps.
 It also contains links to the latest BTCR documentation and libraries.